svilborg/php-roku/README.md

 ```

-Example usage of command and interactivemodes :
+Example usage of command and interactive modes :

 ```bash